tensorturtle/fob/README.md

 [`TinyDB`](https://github.com/msiemens/tinydb) is used to persist the data as a human-readable JSON file.

 Since we're not using a SQL database, we are responsible for upholding the integrity and consistency of the data before writing it to the database.
-We implement that by first receiving all the data from the user, validating it, and then 'commiting' (writing) to the database in one go.
+We implement that by first receiving all the data from the user, validating it, and then 'committing' (writing) to the database in one go.

 Run the program with debug option `fob -x` or `fob --debug` to see how the database gets updated.
 Also, the so-called database is actually just a human-readable JSON file, so you can open that to inspect / edit it if you're developing `fob`.
 Use `fob info` to see where the database is located.

-## Compiling to C

-We use [`nuitka`](https://nuitka.net/) to compile to C in order to create self-contained binaries for each platform.
-See [`dev_install.sh`](/dev_install.sh) for how  it's used.